 The Chemistry Placement Exam is ONLY AVAILABLE ONLINE.

 Incoming freshmen students will be notified via email prior to their admitting college’s Summer Orientation regarding examination periods.
-Other students registered and waitlisted for CHE 2A, CHE 2AH, or CHE 3A will be notified via email when they will be able to take the exam.
+Other students registered and waitlisted for CHE 2A or CHE 2AH will be notified via email when they will be able to take the exam.
 Instructions and links to the exam will be provided.
-Students who are not registered or waitlisted for the exam may manually register to take the exam.
+Students who are not registered or waitlisted to take the Chemistry Placement Exam may manually register to take the exam.

 Please see the Chemistry Placement Requirement page for further information regarding manual registration.
 Please note that only your best chemistry placement exam score will count.